AdamBaali/law-tech-demo/readme.md

 # Altus | Sovereign AI Legal Platform (Prototype)

-**Current Status:** High-Fidelity Interactive Prototype (MVP Candidate) **Live Demo:** [Insert your GitHub Pages Link Here]
+**Project Status:** High-Fidelity Interactive Prototype (MVP Candidate) **Project Name:** Altus (Working Title / Codename) **Live Demo:** [Insert your GitHub Pages Link Here]

 ## 🚀 Executive Summary
-Altus is the first AI-native legal workspace designed specifically for the **Sovereign Data requirements** of France, Spain, and Andorra.
+**Altus** (working title) is the first AI-native legal workspace designed specifically for the **Sovereign Data requirements** of France, Spain, and Andorra.
 We solve the "Legal Bottleneck" for SMBs by replacing the billable hour with instant, AI-verified contract drafting and review.

-This repository contains a **high-fidelity functional prototype** demonstrating the user experience (UX), business logic, and commercial workflows of the platform.
+This repository contains a functional prototype demonstrating the user experience (UX), business logic, and commercial workflows of the platform.

 ## 🎯 The Problem
 * **Speed:** Simple contracts take days to draft via traditional counsel.